 Littlebeck to Robin Hood's Bay

-The last day of your 190 mile journey, walk south through the woods past Midge Hall and then north-east towards the coast, Hawsker Bottoms, where Robin Hood and Little John displayed their archery skills, and Robin's Hood Bay, joining the coastal path with its views across the North Sea.
+The last day of your 192 mile journey, walk south through the woods past Midge Hall and then north-east towards the coast, Hawsker Bottoms, where Robin Hood and Little John displayed their archery skills, and Robin's Hood Bay, joining the coastal path with its views across the North Sea.
 Dip a toe, you’ve done it!
-Celebrate in York's leading hotel, Middlethorpe Hall, and if you still have the energy after your 190 mile Coast to Coast visit York Minster, an architectural gem and the largest Gothic cathedral in Europe.
+A short transfer will take you a little further along the coast.

 11 miles (18 km)